nifyacorp/GrantCraft/DOCKER-TROUBLESHOOTING.md

 3. Ensure the entrypoint.sh script properly sets up environment variables
 4. The entrypoint script exports the environment variables to ensure they're available

+### Cloud Run Deployment

+For Cloud Run deployments:

+1. Environment variables should be set in the Cloud Run service configuration, not in the source code
+2. This is done through the `--set-env-vars` flags in the `gcloud run deploy` command
+3. For sensitive values, use Secret Manager and the `--update-secrets` flag
+4. The `SKIP_ENV_VALIDATION=true` environment variable is essential for the build process

 ## Running the Container

 ```bash